joey-public/PythonMarkdownManager/README.md

 ## misc ideas

 - `project_readme_path`: copy this markdown file into a specific directory as a README.md file.
 I suggest you name the markdown file as `project_name_README.md` in the monolithic markdown folder.
+- `remove_configs.py`: another sub-tool that copies all the markdown files into a new directory, but removes all the custom config stuff.
+This way I can move away from my custom tool and into something like Obsideon at any time.